Abstract artwork symbolizing migration, resilience, and cultural memory

 What We Own, What We Share

-• Museum-quality, one-of-a-kind works selected for artistic merit and alignment with our mission.
+• Museum-quality, one-of-a-kind works selected for artistic significance and mission fit.

-• Fully documented, insured, and preserved for long-term conservation.
+• Fully documented, insured, and preserved under professional care.

-• Global core collection of 15–20 cornerstone pieces by established refugee and migrant artists.
+• A growing core collection of 15–20 cornerstone pieces by established refugee and migrant artists.

 • Short- and long-term loans generously provided by collectors, artists, and partner museums.